arashakbari1234/Data-Mining/README.md

   ### Part 1 (MLP):
   fetch teh data from lfw_people dataset. there are at least two pictures from each person.
 Use persons who have at least 150 pictures.
 After loading the data, consider 25% of them for test set.
   Use PCA for feature reduction and train the Multi-layer Perceptron to classify the data.
 Evaluate your model and represent the confusioan matrix.
+  ### Part 2 (Clustering):
+  Three datasets are prepared for you.
+Load them and visualize each of them of a 2D scatter plot.
+Describle how clusers will be if we use Desity-Based Clustering.
+Specify the best number of clusters.
+  Use the Lloyd(k-means) algorithm and cluster the data. choose the K centers from x_1,...,x_n(dataset).
+Find the best K for each of the three datasets.
+Report the SSE error.
+Use elbow method to find the best K.
+  Use fuzzy c-means algorithm and find the best K value.
+  Use DBSCAN algorithm for the datasets and report the conlustion.